-We would like to draw the attention of your Excellency's Government to articles 1, 9, 12, 14 and 19 of the Universal Declaration of Human Rights (UDHR).
+We also would like to draw the attention of your Excellency's Government to articles 7, 9, 10, 17 and 19 of the International Covenant on Civil and Political Rights (ICCPR) and articles 1, 5, 9, 12, 14 and 19 of the Universal Declaration of Human Rights (UDHR).

-In relation to the allegations of undue restrictions, harassment and acts of intimidation and reprisals against human rights defenders, we would like to refer your Excellency's Government to the fundamental principles set forth in the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, also known as the UN Declaration on Human Rights Defenders.
+In relation to allegations of undue restriction, harassment and acts of intimidation and reprisals against human right defenders we would like to refer your Excellency's Government to the fundamental principles set forth in the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, also known as the UN Declaration on Human Rights Defenders.
 In particular, we would like to refer to articles 1 and 2 of the Declaration which state that everyone has the right to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels and that each State has a prime responsibility and duty to protect, promote and implement all human rights and fundamental freedoms.